-Many of the challenges we face in education are complex, ill-defined, and persistent; Rittel and

-Webber (1972) call these "wicked problems."
+Many of the challenges we face in education are complex, ill-defined, and persistent; Rittel and Webber (1972) call these "wicked problems."
 Factors that make these problems so difficult include: how the problem is defined depends on who you ask; each problem is unique with its own set of stakeholders, and outcomes depend on a complex web of contextual variables that are impossible to control.
-The negative impacts special educational policies and practices can have on racially and linguistically diverse students and economically disadvantaged groups can be defined as a wicked problem.
+The negative impacts special educational policies and practices can have on culturally/linguistically diverse students and economically disadvantaged groups can be defined as a wicked problem.
 Wicked problems exist within a complex social milieu, and this social complexity makes solving them challenging.
 Conklin (2001) points out that because of this social complexity, "solving wicked problems is fundamentally a social process" (p.
 17, italics in original).
 Because of the wicked nature of many research problems, we must look at both the role of research within special education and the nature of the researchers.

 Through research, we build knowledge, test theories, and compile evidence about the effectiveness of practices and policies (Gallagher, 2006).
 These, in and of themselves, are beneficial; however, research is a means, not an end.
 The primary goal of research is to improve outcomes for students served within the margins of education.
 Research findings must be translated into policy and practice (Wasik & Coleman, 2019).
-If research findings are to be useful in improving outcomes for racially and linguistically diverse and economically disadvantaged students served within the margins of our schools, special education, researchers must use the lenses of social justice, equity, anti-racism, inclusion, and belonging (Trainor & Robertson, 2020; Coleman, et al., 2021; DR CEC, 2022).
-Further, the applicability and relevance.
+If research findings are to be useful in improving outcomes for culturally/linguistically diverse and economically disadvantaged students served within special education, researchers must use the lenses of social justice, equity, anti-racism, inclusion, and belonging (Trainor & Robertson, 2020; Coleman, et al., 2021; DR CEC, 2022).
+Further, the applicability and relevance of research findings for students from culturally/linguistically diverse and economically disadvantaged groups must be intentionally considered throughout the research process.
+We must, as Arzubiaga and colleagues

-of research findings for students who exist at the intersection of race, gender, linguistic, and ability differences and economically disadvantaged groups must be intentionally considered throughout the research process.
-We must, as Arzubiaga and colleagues (2008) point out, "produce research that responds to the growing diversity of the student populations across and within multiple contexts." (p.
+(2008) point out, "produce research that responds to the growing diversity of the student populations across and within multiple contexts." (p.
 341).